beatanemeth/beatanemeth/README.md

 # 👋 Welcome to My Corner of the Web!

 Feel free to explore my repositories to see how I bring creativity and precision to every project.
 Let’s connect and build something amazing together!

 ## 🌟 About Me

-I'm a full-stack web developer with a scientific background and a passion for building reliable, scalable digital systems that solve real-world problems.
+I’m a full-stack developer with a scientific background, focused on building reliable and scalable digital systems that solve real-world problems.

-My current focus is on deepening my DevOps skills—particularly in automation, observability, and cloud-native tools—while leveraging my full-stack background to bridge development and infrastructure.
+My current interests lie in DevOps and AI engineering—especially automation, cloud-native tools, and modern AI architectures—where I enjoy bridging application development and infrastructure.

+Coming from neurobiology and biochemistry, I approach software systems analytically and experimentally.
+My journey started with the Node.js–MongoDB–React stack, evolved through Next.js and Firebase, and now includes AI-driven systems, n8n automations, Dockerized services, and cloud-based workflows (GCP).

 ## 🧭 Skills That Define Me